 security encapsulation overhead.

-mesh coordination function (MCF) controlled channel access: [MCCA] A coordination function for the mesh basic service set (MBSS).
+mesh coordination function controlled channel access (MCCA): A coordination function for the mesh basic service set (MBSS).

-mesh coordination function (MCF) controlled channel access opportunity: [MCCAOP] A period of time scheduled for frame transmissions between mesh stations (STAs) using MCF controlled channel access (MCCA).
+mesh coordination function controlled channel access opportunity (MCCAOP): A period of time scheduled for frame transmissions between mesh stations (STAs) using mesh coordination function (MCF) controlled channel access (MCCA).

-message integrity code (MIC) key: [MIC key] Temporal key integrity protocol (TKIP) only: The portion of a transient key used to validate the integrity of medium access control (MAC) service data units (MSDUs) or MAC protocol data units (MPDUs).
+message integrity code key (MIC key): Temporal key integrity protocol (TKIP) only: The portion of a transient key used to validate the integrity of medium access control (MAC) service data units (MSDUs) or MAC protocol data units (MPDUs).

-method-specific service access point (SAP): [MS SAP] The point at which an instance of the IEEE 802.11
+method-specific service access point (MS SAP): The point at which an instance of the IEEE 802.11

 method-specific medium access control (MAC) service is offered.

-mobile access point (AP): [mobile AP] An AP that is capable of keeping its Basic Service Set (BSS) operational while its location is changed.
+mobile access point (mobile AP): An access point (AP) that is capable of keeping its Basic Service Set (BSS) operational while its location is changed.

-mobile access point (AP) multi-link device (MLD): [mobile AP MLD] An AP multi-link device (AP MLD) where all affiliated APs are colocated and are mobile APs.
+mobile access point multi-link device (mobile AP MLD): An access point (AP) multi-link device (AP MLD) where all affiliated APs are colocated and are mobile APs.

-modulation and coding scheme 32 (MCS 32) format: [MCS 32 format] A physical layer (PHY) protocol data unit (PPDU) format of the high throughput (HT) PHY in which signals in two halves of the occupied channel width contain the same information.
+modulation and coding scheme 32 format (MCS 32 format): A physical layer (PHY) protocol data unit (PPDU) format of the high throughput (HT) PHY in which signals in two halves of the occupied channel width contain the same information.
 This HT PPDU format supports the lowest rate.

-modulation and coding scheme (MCS) feedback (MFB) requester: [MFB requester] A station (STA) that transmits a physical layer (PHY) protocol data unit (PPDU) containing an HT Control field in which the MCS request (MRQ) subfield is equal to 1.
+modulation and coding scheme feedback requester (MFB requester): A station (STA) that transmits a physical layer (PHY) protocol data unit (PPDU) containing an HT Control field in which the MCS request (MRQ) subfield is equal to 1.

-modulation and coding scheme (MCS) feedback (MFB) responder: [MFB responder] A station (STA) that transmits a physical layer (PHY) protocol data unit (PPDU) containing an HT Control field with the MFB field containing an MCS index or the value 127 in response to a PPDU containing an HT Control field in which the MCS request (MRQ) subfield is equal to 1.
+modulation and coding scheme feedback responder (MFB responder): A station (STA) that transmits a physical layer (PHY) protocol data unit (PPDU) containing an HT Control field with the MFB field containing an MCS index or the value 127 in response to a PPDU containing an HT Control field in which the MCS request (MRQ) subfield is equal to 1.

-multicarrier on-off keying (MC-OOK) symbol: [MC-OOK symbol] A wake up receiver (WUR) OOK symbol generated using multiple carriers, either an WUR OOK On symbol where a signal constructed from multiple subcarriers is present or an WUR OOK Off symbol where no signal is present.
+multicarrier on-off keying symbol (MC-OOK symbol): A wake up receiver (WUR) OOK symbol generated using multiple carriers, either an WUR OOK On symbol where a signal constructed from multiple subcarriers is present or an WUR OOK Off symbol where no signal is present.

-multiple basic service set identifier (BSSID) set: [BSSID set] A collection of access points (APs), such that all of the APs use a common operating class, channel, receive antenna connector, and transmit antenna connector and advertise information for multiple BSSIDs using Beacon or Probe Response frames sent by the AP corresponding to the transmitted BSSID.
+multiple basic service set identifier set (BSSID set): A collection of access points (APs), such that all of the APs use a common operating class, channel, receive antenna connector, and transmit antenna connector and advertise information for multiple basic service set identifiers (BSSIDs) using Beacon or Probe Response frames sent by the AP corresponding to the transmitted BSSID.

-multiple medium access control (MAC) sublayers link: [MMSL] A link between two stations (STAs), wherein one of the STAs is coordinated by a multiple MAC station management entity (MM-SME) that delivered a multiple MAC sublayers (MMS) element to the peer STA.
+multiple medium access control sublayers link (MMSL): A link between two stations (STAs), wherein one of the STAs is coordinated by a multiple MAC station management entity (MM-SME) that delivered a multiple MAC sublayers (MMS) element to the peer STA.

-multiple medium access control (MAC) sublayers link (MMSL) cluster: [MMSL cluster] The set of all MMSLs between a pair of stations (STAs).
+multiple medium access control sublayers link cluster (MMSL cluster): The set of all multiple medium access control (MAC) sublayers links (MMSLs) between a pair of stations (STAs).

-multiple resource unit (RU): [MRU] A group of subcarriers that consist of multiple Rus of 26-tone RU, 52-tone RU, 106-tone RU, 242-tone RU, 484-tone RU, 996-tone RU, and 2996-tone RU.
+multiple resource unit (MRU): A group of subcarriers that consist of multiple resource units (Rus) of 26-tone RU, 52-tone RU, 106-tone RU, 242-tone RU, 484-tone RU, 996-tone RU, and 2996-tone RU.

-multi-link device: [MLD] A logical entity that is capable of supporting more than one affiliated
+multi-link device (MLD): A logical entity that is capable of supporting more than one affiliated

 station (STA) and can operate using one or more affiliated STAs, and that presents one medium access